EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 ### Collaborate on the Format

+As a candidate, have you ever missed out on a job and thought "If only I could have shown them my skill in X"?
+As part of a hiring decision, have you ever declined a candidate who went somewhere else and performed very well?
+There are certainly cases where it still wouldn't have worked out if the candidate was hired in these situations, but they should certainly be making it through the process more often.

 This phase starts with a request for information from the candidate.
 The request boils down to "what are your strengths that overlap with our needs?"